top of page

 Other name: Heath Scymnus

-This is a scarce and tricky to identify species of heathland and grassland.
+This is a scarce and tricky to identify species of heathland and grassland, possibly favouring sandy soils.
 I have not seen it in my recording area but it occurs in The Brecks and on the Surrey heaths.

 Identification Length 1.8-2.2mm

-Male Heath Ladybirds are black with reddish legs and have an orangy-red face and narrow front edge to the pronotum (section between head and wing cases).
+Male Heath Ladybirds are black with reddish legs and have an orangey-red face front and corner edges to the pronotum (section between head and wing cases).

 Females are all black with reddish legs, although some males may also have an all black colour form.